wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 <!-- To test code in production, some developers code "feature flags" to expose parts of code to a subset of users in production.
 So now, the specific flags being used at at given time needs to be tracked for correlation to timings. -->

-<a target="_blank" href="https://wilsonmar.github.io/protractor/">Protractor</a> adds to Selenium the ability to interpret the <strong>Gherkin</strong> written language to specify tests in a more natural way.
+<a target="_blank" href="https://wilsonmar.github.io/protractor/">Protractor</a> adds to Selenium the Cucumber library so it can interpret the <strong>Gherkin</strong> written language to specify tests in a more natural way.
 Protractor also has a better way to dynamically read the DOM (Document Object Model) which stores the state of each user's browser which Angular, React, Vue, or other UI libraries manipulate via JavaScript.

 ### API Unit & Integration Testing